 But here are some thoughts:

-- Once UBOS is out of beta, still assume that there are bugs.
+- If you use UBOS on the green (“production”) release channel, still assume that there are bugs.

 - To see which bugs have been filed, go to Github.

 - As an free project, UBOS is “as-is” and we make no warranties of any kind.

 - So far, we are not aware of any break-in or compromise of any UBOS system by anybody.

 - We run UBOS ourselves, and we definitely don’t want to be compromised.

 My SD card is much larger than the UBOS image.
 How do I use the rest of the space?¶

 It would be best if you don’t burn the UBOS image to your large SD Card, but instead to a temporary SD card.
 Then you boot from the temporary card, and use ubos-install to create a clean new installation on your large SD Card. ubos-install will use all available space.
 Then you can discard your temporary SD card.

 You can also expand the file system, but note that this is an expert-level operation; you can very easily screw your existing UBOS installation and all data on it.
 So be very careful.
 In principle, it should work like this: first determine what filesystem your UBOS root partition runs on.
 On most devices, UBOS runs on “btrfs” but it might be “ext4”.
 Then, use a command specific to that filesystem type to expand the filesystem, such as btrfs filesystem resize (for “btrfs) or resize2fs (for “ext4”).
 Alternatively, you can add a second device to the btrfs filesystem pool.